Open Source and AI-First AI/HPC Infrastructure Research & Development Lab

 Core tooling, training material and reference implementations are open-source under permissive licences.

-Headquartered in Sandyford, Dublin — Irish-registered company, engaged globally with the AI/HPC community.
+Headquartered in Sandyford, Dublin, an Irish-registered company engaged globally with the AI/HPC community.

-Talk to us about HiCAIN training, the VDC simulation stack, or joint research engagements.
+Talk to us about HiCAIN training, the Cnuas Virtual AI HPC Infrastructure, or joint research engagements.

 Get in Touch View on GitHub ↗